Luca06Luwa/Luca06Luwa/README.md

 Hello there.
-I'm Luca06Luwa.
-Founder and CEO of Abyssal Studios Pty Ltd.
+I'm Luna.
+Founder, CEO and only member of Abyssal Studios Pty Ltd.
 ---

-I have been in the coding space for a few years now and I's still just as bad as I was when I began.
+I have been in the programming and FOSS community for a few years now and I'm still just as bad as I was when I started.

 ---
 ### Stuff I’m currently working on:

 - Some small shitty projects that don't work.
 (Most of the time).

+- Website (least of my worries).

 ---
 ### Archived projects or projects that I don't want to work on anymore:

 - Converting the written Linux Guides into an automated shell script.

-- Making ani-cli to scape services that AniMixPlay used to use.
+- Making ani-cli to scape services that AniMixPlay used to use

-- Website (least of my worries).

 ---
 ### Finished Projects: